Skip to content

 Plain English is a clear, straightforward style of language which aims to convey a written message as effectively as possible.
 It is not a special or reduced version of the language; it is just everyday language expressed directly and clearly.
 Plain English:

-• means using words and grammatical structures that are widely recognised and understood.
+• Uses words and grammar that are widely recognised and understood.

-• avoids using unfamiliar words, and explains terms which could confuse the general public.
+• Avoids using unfamiliar words, and explains terms which could confuse people.

-• is a full version of the language written in a style close to conversational English and which takes the reader into account.
+• Is a full version of the language written in a style close to conversational English and takes the reader into account.

 Why use plain English?

-Generally public servants have two main reasons for communicating with their audiences: to give information and to get information.
+Generally, we have two reasons for communicating: to give information and to get information.

-To succeed we must ensure that our messages do not confuse our readers or conceal information.
-If our audiences cannot follow legal documents, information leaflets or letters, there is the risk of their breaking the law, or failing to do what is expected of them or receiving what is rightfully theirs.
+To succeed we must ensure our messages do not confuse or conceal information.
+If our audiences cannot follow documents, information leaflets or letters, there is the risk of the reader failing to do what is expected of them or not receiving what is rightfully theirs.

 It is not enough for writers just to get the facts right.
-Documents must be complete, accurate and use language their audience(s) can understand.
+Documents must be complete, accurate and use language that everyone can understand.

 What are the benefits of plain English?